aiven/devportal/docs/platform/howto/vpc-peering-upcloud.rst

 ================= ======================== ===================================================
 409 Conflict      LOCAL_NETWORK_NO_ROUTER  The local network has no router.
 404 Not found     NETWORK_NOT_FOUND        The local network was not found.
-404 Not found     PEER_NETWORK_NOT_FOUND   Peer network was not found.
+404 Not found     PEER_NETWORK_NOT_FOUND   The peer network was not found.
-409 Conflict      PEERING_CONFLICT         The peering between these accounts already exists.
+409 Conflict      PEERING_CONFLICT         The peering already exists.
 ================= ======================== ===================================================